AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 This repository shows how to build a Seatalk Autopilot Remote Control device based on an Arduino Pro Micro and a simple 433 MHz KeyFob.
 It has been tested successfully with different Raymarine autopilots.

+My special thanks to users of www.segeln-forum.de for testing.

 With the 433 MHz sender you can send -1 / +1 degree and -10 / +10 degrees.
-Wit a 6 key KeyFob or an additional one you can also send Auto/Standby commands.
+With a 6 key KeyFob or an additional one you can also send Auto/Standby commands.

 Since version 1.5 the AP remote control reacts also on commands received via USB-Serial interface.
-Commands: "-1", "+1", "-10", "+10", "A" and "S".
+Supported commands: "-1", "+1", "-10", "+10", "A" and "S".
 Both Newline and or CR are accepted at end of command from serial.
 This interfcae shall allow external applications like AvNav to control the AP functions.

-My special thanks to users of www.segeln-forum.de for testing.

 ![Autopilot Remote](https://github.com/AK-Homberger/Seatalk-Autopilot-Remote-Control/blob/master/IMG_0857.JPG)